TonyM1958/FoxESS-Cloud/README.md

 ## Time of Use

-Time Of Use (TOU) periods set when your battery can be charged and can be applied to the grid import and export data uploaded to PV Ouptut.
+Time Of Use (TOU) periods configure when your battery can be charged and can be use to split your grid import and export into peak, off-peak and shoulder times when data is uploaded to PV Ouptut.

-There are a number of different per-configured tariffs:
+There are a number of different pre-configured tariffs:
 + f.octous_flux: charging from 02:00 to 05:00, off-peak from 02:00 to 05:00, peak from 16:00 to 19:00
 + f.intelligent_octopus: charging from 23:30 to 05:00. off-peak from 23:30 to 05:30
 + f.octopus_cosy: charging from 04:00 to 07:00, off-peak from 04:00 to 07:00 and 13:00 to 16:00, peak from 16:00 to 19:00